pksuf07/msp430g2533-UART/README.md

 * echo_uart.c: Simplely echo the character as it received.

-* cmd_uart.c: This is the test of command-reply transaction through the UART port.
-Yes, oddly it is what in its reverse form because I am developing RN2903 driver.
+* cmd_uart.c: This is the test code for command-reply transaction through the UART port.
+Yes, oddly it is in its reverse form because I am developing RN2903 driver.
 Again it is in it's simplest form.
 It requires state machine implemented for driving Micochip RN2903 (implemented full stack of LoRaWAN protocol).

 * Note: I am new to MSP430 chip.
 So, you are always welcome for your generous advices.